atfrank/SampleDock/README.md

 source activate sampledock
 python setup.py install
 ```
 If you are using Anaconda and install the required packages with the `environment.yml`, the docking program, *rDock*, will be installed as the package `rxdock`.
-This is precompiled ditribution files from [RxDock] (https://www.rxdock.org/). `rxdock` has some commandline argument changes from rDock.
+This is precompiled executables released by [RxDock] (https://www.rxdock.org/). `rxdock` has some commandline argument changes from rDock.
 The original rDock can be installed following the instruction: http://rdock.sourceforge.net/installation/.

 To run Sample and Dock, first specify the hyperparameters in `hyper.param`.